sans-community/ai-guidelines/SANS_Critical_AI_Security_Guidelines_v1.1.md

 Much like the AI landscape itself, the legal and regulatory environment in which AI implementations operate is both complex and rapidly changing.
 Failure to adhere to legal or regulatory mandates can prove costly.
 Table 1 lists sample AI security and regulatory Frameworks that organizations may need to comply with, depending on the use of their data.
 For example, not every organization will need to comply with ELVIS Act, but it lays the foundation for codified prohibitive use of AI.

-Though not mandated, tracking to and adherence with other AI/LLM security frameworks or guidance like SANS AI Security Controls, NIST AI Risk Management Framework, MITRE ATLAS,™ or OWASP Top 10 for LLM also can prove beneficial.
+Though not mandated, tracking to and adherence with other AI/LLM security frameworks or guidance like SANS AI Security Controls, NIST AI Risk Management Framework, CSA’s AI Controls Matrix, MITRE ATLAS,™ or OWASP Top 10 for LLM also can prove beneficial.

 **Table 1: Sample AI Security and Regulatory Frameworks**